 Make sure your children know that they shouldn't be chopping off plants.

 There are lots of videos on YouTube.
 Here are a few useful ones to begin with.

-Creating your own tent peg or stake for a guideline is very simple and useful.
+Creating a tent peg is simple and helpful.

 More knife techniques - plus Creating a Feather Stick for your fire

-This video contains further knife techniques and finishes off with creating a feather stick to help light your campfire.
+This video contains knife techniques and finishes creating a feather stick to help light your campfire.